Fioricet (butalbital, acetaminophen, and caffeine)

-Fioricet is a combination medication composed of acetaminophen (Tylenol’s main ingredient), caffeine, and butalbital.
-It is used to relieve tension headaches and can also be prescribed to treat mild to moderate migraine.
+Fioricet is a combination prescription drug that includes acetaminophen, caffeine, and butalbital.
+It is used to relieve tension headaches and can also be prescribed to treat mild to moderate migraine.1

 What are the ingredients in Fioricet?

-The active ingredients in Fioricet are acetaminophen, caffeine, and butalbital.
+The active ingredients in Fioricet are acetaminophen, caffeine, and butalbital.1

 How does Fioricet work?

-The most common side effects from Fioricet include:
+The most common side effects of Fioricet include:1

 - Stomach pain

 Fioricet can be habit-forming, so you should use extreme caution if you decide to take it.
 Additionally, some people who take barbituates or opioids for extended periods can experience rebound headaches, which can increase in severity.
-These are also known as MOH, or medication overuse headaches.1
+These are also known as medication overuse headaches (MOH).1

 Barbituates can cause drowsiness, and their effect can be increased by alcohol use.
 It is important not to drive or use heavy machinery until you know how this drug affects you.1